 The preparation of the accompanying consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions about future events.
-These estimates and the underlying assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements
+These estimates and the underlying assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Although management believes these estimates are reasonable, actual results could differ.

-Significant estimates include, but are not limited to, (i) estimates of the Company's reserves of oil, NGL and natural gas, (ii) future cash flows from oil and natural gas properties, (iii) depletion, depreciation and amortization, (iv) asset retirement obligations, (v) stock-based compensation, (vi) deferred income taxes, (vii) fair value of assets acquired and liabilities assumed in an acquisition and (viii) fair values of commodity derivatives, commodity deferred premiums and performance unit awards.
-As fair value is a market-based measurement, it is determined based on the assumptions that market participants would use.
+Significant estimates include, but are not limited to, (i) estimates of the Company's reserves of oil, natural gas liquids ("NGL") and natural gas, (ii) future cash flows from oil and natural gas properties, (iii) depletion, depreciation and amortization, (iv) impairments, (v) asset retirement obligations, (vi) stock-based compensation, (vii) deferred income taxes, (viii) fair value of assets acquired and liabilities assumed in an acquisition and (ix) fair values of derivatives, deferred premiums and performance unit awards.
+As fair value is a market-based measurement, it is determined based on the assumptions that would be used by market participants.
 These estimates and assumptions are based on management's best judgment.
 Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment.
 Such estimates and assumptions are adjusted when facts and circumstances dictate.
 Illiquid credit markets and volatile equity and energy markets have combined to increase the uncertainty inherent in such estimates and assumptions.
 Management believes its estimates and assumptions to be reasonable under the circumstances.
 As future events and their effects cannot be determined with precision, actual values and results could differ from these estimates.
 Any changes in estimates resulting from future changes in the economic environment will be reflected in the financial statements in future periods.